 Multiple, sharded NLBs

-AWS advised us that it would be necessary to have multiple NLBs beyond the 500 target group limit, and to shard traffic between them.
+An alternative approach is to have multiple NLBs beyond the 500 target group limit and to shard traffic between them.
 Each NLB then targets an independent scaling group of server instances.
-We can thus route traffic to multiple NLBs by creating a DNS-weighted set; the policy can route requests to all the NLBs, for example, by distributing them among the available resources in a round-robin manner.
+We can route traffic to multiple NLBs by creating a DNS-weighted set; the policy can route requests to all the NLBs, for example, by distributing them in a round-robin manner.

 The limitations of this approach are:

-- Increased cost – having multiple NLBs obviously means paying for multiple NLBs.
+- Increased cost – having multiple NLBs means paying for multiple NLBs.

-- No elasticity – the individual target groups can be elastic, but the number of NLBs itself cannot be elastic: the set of NLBs needs to be sized statically for the maximum anticipated load, and then remains fixed, even when the load would not have required additional NLBs.
+- No elasticity – the individual target groups can be elastic, but the number of NLBs itself cannot be elastic: the set of NLBs needs to be sized statically for the maximum anticipated load.
+It then remains fixed, even when the load would not have required additional NLBs.
 This exacerbates the cost issue above.

-Having multiple NLBs and sharding the traffic between them is the only way to scale beyond the fixed target group size limit, so we adopted this approach in the Ably NLB-based networking infrastructure despite the aforementioned challenges.
+Having multiple NLBs and sharding the traffic between them is the only way to scale beyond the fixed target group size limit, so we have adopted this approach despite the challenges above.

-A typical load test has a continuously growing set of subscribers targeting a single endpoint, while monitoring various performance parameters such as connection time and message transit latency.
-During our tests we occasionally found that most or all of the currently established connections would suddenly drop for no apparent reason.
+A typical load test has a continuously growing set of subscribers targeting a single endpoint while monitoring various performance parameters such as connection time and message transit latency.
+During our tests, we occasionally found that most or all currently established connections would suddenly drop for no apparent reason.

 This specific problem occurred consistently when the number of established connections through a single NLB reached 2 million: connections dropped, and reconnection attempts failed for a period of several minutes before the NLB re-admitted traffic.

-Increasing other parameters of the configuration had no impact, whether it was the number of server instances, or the number of client instances (to have fewer client connections per instance).
+Increasing other parameters of the configuration had no impact, whether it was the number of server instances, or the number of client instances (so there were fewer client connections per instance).

-However, unlike the target group limit, this constraint is not stated explicitly.
-There is no warning when this limit is being reached or has been passed beyond the stable capacity of the NLB, resulting in tens of thousands of existing connections being dropped as the NLB presumably crumples under the levels of load it is not designed to handle.
+Unlike the target group limit, this constraint is not stated explicitly.
+There is no warning when this limit is reached.
+Passing the stable capacity of the NLB just results in tens of thousands of existing connections dropping as the NLB crumples under the load.

-Unfortunately, there didn’t appear to be a clear point at which the connections would, in fact, be stable.
-Under 1 million connections, things were generally more stable, but mass connection drops would still occasionally happen – except in these cases up to a third of all connections dropped.
+Unfortunately, there didn’t appear to be a clear point at which this occurs.
+Under 1 million connections, things were generally more stable, but mass connection drops would still occasionally happen: in these cases, up to a third of all connections dropped.
 It was unclear when to deem the NLB reliable.

 AWS’s advice was to attempt to support no more than 400K simultaneous connections on a single NLB.
-This is a dramatically more significant constraint than the target group limit; if each server instance is handling 10K connections, that effectively limits each NLB to supporting 40 fully-loaded server instances.
+This is a more significant constraint than the target group limit.
+If each server instance is handling 10K connections, that limits each NLB to no more than 40 fully-loaded server instances.

-This has impact on cost, certainly, but also imposes a significant elasticity constraint.
+Not only does this impact cost, but it also imposes a significant elasticity constraint.
 Absorbing 1 million unexpected connections on demand is no longer possible if sufficient NLB provisions aren’t made ahead of time.

-Even below the 400K connection threshold we would still occasionally see situations where some 20% of the connections spontaneously dropped.
-Those connections can successfully reconnect, but nonetheless this causes unwanted latency for the client, and more work for the backend system.
+Even below the 400K connection threshold, we would occasionally see situations where some 20% of the connections spontaneously dropped.
+Those connections can successfully reconnect, but nonetheless, this causes unwanted latency for the client, and more work for the backend system.

-From our experience, there appears to be no issue in the distribution of data to multiple targets.
-However, NLBs do not yet fully handle the scale we need in terms of requests per second and automatic scaling.
-We can use NLBs to achieve the workloads Ably produces by adding complexity to our architecture.
-However, the advertised promise of NLBs to automatically scale and handle the workload that Ably requires day in day out is not yet possible.
+From our experience, NLBs do not yet fully handle the scale we need in terms of requests per second and automatic scaling.
+We can use NLBs to achieve the workloads we need, but only by adding complexity to our architecture.

-It is possible to handle single-digit millions of connections with a small fixed number of NLBs, and these configurations can be effectively elastic since the principal resource pools – the frontend server scaling groups – are fully elastic.
+It is possible to handle single-digit millions of connections with a small fixed number of NLBs.
+These configurations can be effectively elastic since the principle resource pools – the frontend server scaling groups – are fully elastic.
 But to build systems that scale up by a further order of magnitude, up to 100 million connections, the NLB proposition strains under serious testing.

-In our experience anything over 200,000 connections per NLB begins to be a challenge.
-This is unfortunately substantially below the advertised understanding of what the load balancers can currently do.
-Many of our individual customers require much, much greater scale, and certainly on aggregate Ably needs massively greater scale.
-This is in sharp contrast to AWS offerings we’ve gotten used to and depend on.
+In our experience, anything over 200,000 connections per NLB becomes a challenge.
+Many of our individual customers require much greater scale, and on aggregate, Ably certainly needs massively greater scale.

 To learn more about how we can help you simplify engineering, reduce DevOps overhead, and increase development velocity, talk to our Technical Experts.